DenCoding2023/Regex-Tutorial/Develop/gist-template.md

 ## Regex Components
 Regex components, also known as regular expression metacharacters or constructs, are the building blocks that form a regular expression pattern.
 Each component serves a specific purpose in defining the rules for matching and manipulating text patterns.
 Here are some common regex components:

-Literals: These are characters that match themselves literally.
-For example, the regex a will match the letter "a" in the text.

-Metacharacters: Special characters that have a predefined meaning in regex.
-Some common metacharacters include:

-- . (dot): Matches any single character except newline.
-- (*) (asterisk): Matches zero or more occurrences of the preceding character.
-- (+) (plus): Matches one or more occurrences of the preceding character.
-- ? (question mark): Matches zero or one occurrence of the preceding character.
-- | (pipe): Acts as an OR operator, matching either the expression on its left or right.
-Character Classes: A set of characters enclosed in square brackets [ ].
-It matches any single character that is within the class.
-For example, [aeiou] matches any vowel.

-Negated Character Classes: Similar to character classes, but matches any character not present in the set.
-Represented as [^ ].
-For example, [^0-9] matches any non-digit character.

 ### Anchors
 - ^: The caret symbol anchors the match to the start of the text, ensuring the email address is found at the beginning of the string.
 - $: The dollar sign anchors the match to the end of the text, ensuring the email address is found at the end of the string.